Castro gets big hit after trade, Padres rout Angels 11-4 - WHIZ News

-Castro’s two-out drive to the gap off Ty Buttrey (1-2) made for a memorable debut with the Padres, who acquired the veteran catcher from Los Angeles on Sunday as part of their all-in trade bonanza.
+Castro’s two-out drive to the gap off Ty Buttrey (1-2) made for a memorable debut with the Padres, who added him as part of their all-in trade bonanza.

+“It almost felt like spring training, seeing those guys again,” Castro said.
+“Just trying to learn on the run and do as best you can. … That’s another great group over there.
+They’ve got a really great bunch of guys.
+It was tough to leave, but I’m excited about it.”

 Fernando Tatís Jr. then drew a bases-loaded walk, Manny Machado delivered a two-run single and Eric Hosmer hit a 443-foot, three-run homer as the Padres piled on against the Angels’ hapless bullpen to open this interleague series up the I-5 freeway.